 A few weeks ago I wrote about High School Boys/Young men’s fashion in the 1920′s.
 Now I want to take a quick look an teen girls clothing from the 1920′s.

 It is a tricky subject to research because the term teenager wasn’t used until the 1940′s.
 In terms of buying clothing high school age kids in the 1920′s were either children/youth up to age 16 or small women.
-Since the ideal style was for women to look like young girls, there was very little difference between women’s fashion and teen clothing.
+Since the ideal style was for women was to look like young girls, there was very little difference between women’s fashion and teen clothing.
 Both liked loose, dropped waist, dresses in bright colors and fun straw or cloche hats with all the rich trimmings women enjoyed too.

 Clothing and textiles was a class taught to high school girls.
 I have several text books on the subject which are quite fascinating to read.
 They describe the history of clothing design, how to choose garments for your body type, what fabrics are good quality, how to clean your clothes, and what an appropriate budget would be.
 In one book the suggested wardrobe for a high school girl is: